KyoriPowered/adventure-docs/source/minimessage/dynamic-replacements.rst

 Examples
 --------

-Create a custom tag which creates a clickable
+Create a custom tag which makes its contents clickable:

 .. code:: java